isomerpages/jointpoly-ace/_programmes/Adult Education/Programmatic or Project based Partnership.md

 Professional development can be through co-curation, co-development and co-delivery of a full module(s) or part of a full WSQ programme or Programme(s) designed and aligned to the SSG’s Skills Framework for the TAE Sector and/or corporate trainers in enterprises with contextualised needs.

 Participating adult educators can also co-curate Continuing Professional Development programmes (e.g. bite size, micro-learning credentialling, e-learning modules) to uplift AEs’ skillsets in both Polytechnics and SUSS-IAL.

+## Find out more!

 #### Have a question related to programmatic or project based partnership?